rolling-scopes-school/docs/docs/en/first-interview.md

        -	Box model
        -	em vs rem, relative and absolute values

-#### Checking English level during an interview with a mentor:
+#### Checking English level during a mentor interview:

--	The student can show the test result in English as a basis for setting their level
+-	Students can provide a test result as a reference for their level.
--	Student can show certificate of some courses
+-	A certificate from relevant courses can also be presented.
 -	The mentor may ask additional questions.

+#### English requirements for stage # 2:

--	For training in stage # 2, knowledge of English is not critical.
-If you are applying for an EPAM job, your English level at the end of stage # 2 should be A2
+English proficiency is not a strict requirement for training in stage # 2.
+While fluency is not necessary, most course materials and tests are in English, so a basic understanding will be helpful.
+If you plan to apply for a job at EPAM, you should aim for at least B1 level by the end of stage # 2.

 #### What should a student do in case of an unsuccessful interview: